p4paul/jenkins-demo/README.md

 1. Clone the demo: `git clone https://github.com/p4paul/jenkins-demo.git`
 2. Change into the cloned directory: `cd jenkins-demo`
-3. Start Docker for the three instances: `docker-compose up`
+3. Bring up the instances: `docker-compose up`
 4. Wait for the machines to start...
 5. Open a browser at http://localhost:4080